Milwaukee Chicks

-The Milwaukee Chicks were a women's professional baseball team which played in the All-American Girls Professional Baseball League during the 1944 season.
+The Milwaukee Chicks were a women's professional baseball team which played in the All-American Girls Professional Baseball League (AAGPBL) during the 1944 season.
 They were managed by Max Carey, former star player for the Pittsburgh Pirates and Brooklyn Robins and a future Hall of Famer.

 They were also known colloquially as the "Brewettes", after the city's established baseball team, and the "Schnitts" (a term for glass of beer served half-full).